AdamSobieski/Narratology/Content/Automata.md

 Automata instances can also implement interfaces to provide their own customized implementations for those functionalities otherwise provided by extension methods, e.g., `ICustomAccepts` and `ICustomTransduce`.
 Such interfaces can be checked for upon instances in provided extension methods.

-A vision is that an `IAutomatonBuilder` interface or an `AutomatonBuilder` (static) class would enable developers to simply and programmatically build various kinds of automata.
-Automata builders could configurably optimize developers' described automata and/or utilize runtime code-generation and compiling-related features to maximize performance.
+A vision is that `IAutomatonBuilder` interfaces or `AutomatonBuilder` (static) classes would enable developers to simply and programmatically build various kinds of automata.
+Automata builders might configurably optimize developers' described automata and/or utilize runtime code-generation and compiling-related features to maximize performance.

 ### Tree Automata